oracle-livelabs/converged/microservices-cicd/setup/setup.md

     > **Note:** Cloud shell may disconnect after a period of inactivity.
 If that happens, you can reconnect and then run the command to resume the setup.

-10. The setup will ask for you to enter your region value (conditional), a value for deployment type and create a password for Jenkins admin user and run type.
+10. The setup will ask for you to enter the OCI compartment value (enter OCID of the compartment created in the above step), a value for deployment type and create a password for Jenkins **admin** user and run type.

-    * (Conditional) Please enter the name of the region that you are connected to: `OCI_REGION`

-    * Please select Jenkins deployment type: `1`

      > **Note:** There are 3 deployment types in this workshop: